fuadmuhtasim/HonestlyApp/README.md

 #### Things to think about:

 Are there any better architural solution to this problem?
+What if we created a microservice(to handle auth) that scaled with each request to that endpoint?